 Focus your job-hunting efforts on the companies that are doing well, because they’re the ones that need employees and, most importantly, they're the ones that have the money to pay their wages.
 No matter how much companies like Sports Authority like you, you’re probably not going to get hired there while the company is teetering on the brink of bankruptcy.

-Don’t conclude that a company isn’t hiring just because there’s isn't an ad in the newspaper and no sign in the window.
+Don’t conclude that a company isn’t hiring just because there isn't an ad in the newspaper or no sign in the window.
 Unless there is an urgent need, many companies will only advertise job openings on their own websites.

 If you're looking for a part-time, entry-level, hourly, or seasonal position, there are several websites that are specifically promoting jobs that pay an hourly wage.
 Since many hourly wage jobs are in the retail industry, a search of these hourly-pay sites will reveal positions that are not even listed on Monster, HotJobs, or CareerBuilders.

 If you know that you specifically want an entry-level position, it’s more efficient to go to these hourly-wage websites because you won’t have to wade through all the salaried jobs to find what you’re looking for.

 If you want to work in the retail industry, but it doesn't have anything to offer you right now, don't be afraid to make the hop into another industry.
 Many famous CEOs career tracks reveal what's possible for someone who knows how to master the art of job-hopping.
 Several of the largest retail organizations are currently being run by CEOs who had no prior retailing experience at all.

 It's important to remember that you take your experience with you wherever you go.
 You can learn, grow, and achieve in any industry.
 By hopping into a completely new job, and gaining new knowledge and skills, you will be even more valuable when the retail industry rebounds and starts hiring talent like you again.

 Social Connections in all the Right (Less Obvious) Places